 All business owners face the ongoing task of attracting new customers and working to retain them.
 However, as a small business owner, you likely have to execute your great marketing ideas with limited time and budgets.

 You might already be using a mix of the following marketing strategies:

 We’ve also gathered 14 tried-and-true, low-cost or free business marketing ideas to boost your small business and increase brand awareness.

 Common Forms of Marketing Small Businesses Can Use

 1. Search Engine Optimization (SEO)

-Being “found” is an essential part of any modern business’s success.
-After all, you can’t bring in new customers if they can’t find you.
+A high-quality, relevant website ranks higher in web search results, and being “found” on the web is an essential part of any modern business’s success.
 SEO is the practice of positioning your website to provide the best answers on specific topics and keywords that matter to your target audience.

 Through a combination of keyword placement, quality design and links with other businesses, SEO has become the cornerstone of modern marketing.